-The Lexus GX 460 was all-new for 2010 when it replaced the GX 470.
-The 470 was produced from 2003-'09 and shares many of the GX 460's pros and cons.
+The current-generation Lexus GX 460 debuted in 2010 when it replaced the GX 470.
+The 470 was produced from 2003 to '09 and shares many of the GX 460's pros and cons.

-Read the most recent 2013 Lexus GX 460 review.
+Read the most recent 2019 Lexus GX 460 review.

 If you are looking for older years, visit our used Lexus GX 460 page.

 Our expert team of auto researchers have reviewed the Lexus GX 460 and compiled a list of inventory for you to shop local listings, and lease a Lexus GX 460 .